MidgetBrony/MFrameWorkLoader/README.md

 ## Credits

-- Developed by: Russell
+- Developed by: MidgetBrony
-- Game: Deskto pMate by infiniteloop
+- Game: Desktop Mate by infiniteloop